eamonma/commons/README.md

 ## Working on it
 Manually copy `/public/img` and `/public/fonts` to `/dist`

-Then, run `npm run dist` to compile files
+Then, run `npm run dev` to compile files live, and `npm run dist` to compile for distrubution.